telekom/oscake-documentation/docs/running-ort.md

 > Run Scanner from Docker:
 >
 > `docker run -v [localPathTo]/ortExample:/project -w /project ort -c ./conf/ort.conf scan -i ./results/analyzer-result.yml -o ./results`
+>  Maybe you have to use `sudo` to execute the command on unix systems.

 ### OSCake-Reporter